nmudd-cms/wnmg-xlc/api-checklist.md

 - [ ] API is follow a semantically meaningful versioning convention (http://semver.org/).
 - [ ] API uses ISO 8601 in UTC for date/time.
 - [ ] API responses are JSON object (not an array).
-- [ ] API should use under_score case for keys.
-Different languages use different case conventions.
-JSON uses under_score, not camelCase.
+- [ ] API is using under_score case for keys.
+(Different languages use different case conventions.
+JSON uses under_score, not camelCase).
-- [ ] API avoids using a single-endpoint.
-(We are not jamming multiple operations into the same endpoint with the same HTTP verb.)
+- [ ] API avoids jamming multiple operations into the same endpoint with the same HTTP verb.
 - [ ] API uses HTTP Accept Headers.
 - [ ] API leverages Content Delivery Network (CDN) for security and caching (if externally exposed)
-- [ ] API can communicate via HTTP basic, oAuth or Akamai tokenization (ways to handshake).
+- [ ] API has meaningful error and response messages and are being used appropiately.
 - [ ] API supports an unlimited number of clients.
 - [ ] API has 100% test coverage.
 - [ ] API is designed to accommodate future and currently unknown business requirements.